recogna-lab/datasets/ComplexWoundDB/README.md

 # ComplexWoundDB
 A Database for Automatic Complex Wound Tissue Categorization

 Dataset from "Talita A. Pereira, Regina C. Popim, Leandro A. Passos, Danillo R. Pereira, Clayton R. Pereira, and João P. Papa (2022).
 ComplexWoundDB: A Database for Automatic Complex Wound Tissue Categorization.
-Submitted to The 29th International Conference on Systems, Signals and Image Processing, IWSSIP 2022".
+The 29th International Conference on Systems, Signals and Image Processing, IWSSIP 2022".

 ## Classification Results